drakari7/media_content_diversity/README.md

     - abpnews

 ## Setting up the pipeline
-In order to set up the pipeline on a new server/machine, the following things need to be ensured.
+In order to set up the pipeline on a new server/machine, the following needs to be ensured.

 1. You should create a virtual environment.
 The required packages are listed in `requirements.txt`.
 Use Python version >= 3.10.